 - 5mm (around 3/16") drill bit

-Start by propping the front of the scooter up on a bench or something and anchor the back wheel against the floor.
+Prop the front of the scooter up on a bench or something and anchor the back wheel against the floor.
 The goal is to have downward momentum on the hook.
 Then drill 3 holes into the hook directly inline with the pin.
-Because the pin is held only by the hook and not the bracket it's mounted to, this turned out to be the secret to greatly reducing friction and freeing it.

 Aim to drill into the aluminum and not the steel pin.
 You can hit the pin but stop as soon as you can.
 Don't go all the way through it.
-The improved hook designs all come with a new pin anyway, but you still want the old one loosened and not broken or it will be more difficult to remove in pieces.
+Even though the improved hook designs all come with a new pin anyway, keep the old one in tact so you don't have to remove in pieces which is messy and more difficult.

 With your holes drilled, another pass with the punch should take it out without issue.
 Prop up the base of the stem with a wood block and hammer it on a hard surface such as concrete.
 Avoid supporting the part you're striking with any other part of the stem, or you may damage it.
 I used a small block of wood to provide good support directly under where I was hitting.